madcodemonkey/Azure.Search/OutOfTheBoxBlobIndexer/README.md

 This project is designed to do three things
 1. Create an Azure Cognitive Search index (see IndexManipulationFunction.cs and the IndexCreator HttpTrigger)
 2. Give you a very basic search endpoint (see IndexSearchFunction.cs and the IndexSearch HttpTrigger).
-There is a provided Postman collection to help you do a POST to this endpoint.
+There is a provided Postman collection at the root of this repository to help you do a POST to this endpoint.

 # Setup
 You'll need to do the following